scala/scala-lang/_posts/2026-09-03-release-notes-3.9.md

 - `// warn` checks warnings the same way.
 - Every diagnostic must be accounted for: an unmarked error or warning fails the run, and a snippet with no markers must compile cleanly.

-Snippets in Scaladoc comments are configured through the same path-based setting and honour the markers too, but the intended use is documentation pages.
+Snippets in Scaladoc comments are configured through the same path-based setting and honour the markers as well, but the intended use is documentation pages.
 Snippets in comments written with the legacy wiki syntax are not checked at all, as before.

 ### Scala CLI updates